LeadOn/Portfolio-Angular/README.md

 ## How to run it?

-Just type `npm install` to get all dependencies, and then use `ng serve` to run it locally.
+Just type `npm ci` to get all dependencies, and then use `ng serve` to run it locally.

 ## Can I use it for my own website?